KapplerJulien/Projet6Oc/README.md

 You have to be carefull if you want to install this project because :

-- I used WAMPServer for the local development, you can find it here : [WampServer](https://www.wampserver.com/).
+- I used WAMPServer for the database, you can find it here : [WampServer](https://www.wampserver.com/).
 If you have some problems with WampServer, don't worry, there are a lot of tutorials on internet.
 You will find everything you need.
 Or you can also use the documentation.

 - Then you need Symfony 5, if you need it : [Symfony](https://symfony.com/doc/current/index.html).
 You can download from this page and this is also the documentation.
 Symfony have a big documentation.
 If you don't know Symfony, everything is explain here.
 Most of the time, you just need this documentation.